 South Carolina is not alone in its dry spell of president producing.
 In all, 33 states have never been the birthplace of a president, which means all 44 commanders-in-chief hail from just 17 states.

-Massachusetts, for example, has been home to four presidents, Texas has sent three of its own to the White House and Virginia has sent eight, although none in past century.
+Massachusetts, for example, has been home to four presidents and Texas has sent three of its own to the White House.
 So what is it about these states that make them so ripe for presidential success?

 "You have the infrastructure as far as campaigns, as far as history, as far as money, and you have a significant population," said Sherri Greenberg, a former Texas House representative and lecturer at the University of Texas's LBJ School of Public Affairs.
 "All of that is very helpful."